NatronGitHub/Natron/Documentation/source/guide/getstarted-installation.rst

 - Enjoy the new items available mostly in Tools and Edit menu.

-These tool add prederfined roto shapes, multilayer EXR extraction, node connexion tools,...
+These tool add predefined roto shapes, multilayer EXR extraction, node connexion tools, and more.
 They will bring Natron closer to the Nuke interface.
-Albeit experimental these scripts are a recommended download more specifically for previous Nuke users
+Albeit experimental, these scripts are a recommended download, more specifically for previous Nuke users.

 Community plugins
 -----------------

-many plugins that bring new nodes to Natron can be downloaded from: https://github.com/NatronGitHub/natron-plugins
+Additional Python plugins (PyPlugs) can be downloaded from: https://github.com/NatronGitHub/natron-plugins

 To install these:

 - Copy the content of this repository to any folder of your choice.
-- Edit>preference>plugins>pyplug search path>add>the exracted file location
+- Open Natron preferences from the menubar, select Plugins->PyPlugs search path->Add.. and enter the extracted file location.
-- Save preferences
+- Save preferences.
-- Restart Natron
+- Restart Natron.
 - Enjoy the new tools available in the left toolbar.

-These tools bring animated textures for motion designers These tools bring many of the most common Nuke gizmos (DespillMadness, PushPixel,...)
+These tools bring animated textures for motion designers, as well as most common Nuke gizmos (DespillMadness, PushPixel,...).
 Albeit experimental these scripts are a recommended download.